novakov-alexey/novakov-alexey.github.io/content/flink-ml/index.md

 data to learn something new from it.
 In many business domains, data does not change fast, so we can train a model and use it for many days or months without re-training it again.

-In order update a model in the running Flink job, we have several options:
+In order to update a model in the running Flink job, we have several options:

-For cases when Flink job calls a model inside the JVM or PythonVM:
+For cases when Flink job calls a model inside JavaVM or PythonVM:
-1. Restart Flink job with new model, if model loading done only on job startup.
+1. Restart Flink job loading newer model (for cases when ML model is loaded on job startup).
-2. Reload ML model into memory periodically or on some event.
+2. Refresh ML model version in memory periodically or on some event.
 This option minimises Flink job downtime.

-For cases when Flink calls a model using remote procedure call (RPC), over the network (web-service, GRPC-service, etc.):
-1. Job restart is not needed, but that external service may lead to the Flink job outage or temporary failures, when the external service is restarted.
+For cases when Flink calls a model using remote procedure call (RPC), i.e. over the network, the Flink job restart is not needed, but that external service may lead to the Flink job outage or temporary failures, when the external service is restarted.

-In order to mitigate external service outage or achieve zero-time outage for the Flink side, a DevOps team can apply different techniques:
+In order to mitigate external service outage or achieve zero-time outage for the Flink side, a DevOps team in charge can apply different techniques such as:
-- Blue/Green deployments for the external service to serve the latest and previous model version in the same time
+- Blue-Green deployments for the external service to serve the latest and previous model version in the same time
 - Additionally, configure a network load balancer to automatically switch to a new model version once it is up and running.